symfony/symfony-docs/security/passwords.rst

 Trigger Password Migration From a Custom Hasher
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're using a custom password hasher, you can trigger the password
+If you are using a custom password hasher, you can trigger the password
 migration by returning ``true`` in the ``needsRehash()`` method::

     // src/Security/CustomPasswordHasher.php